New ID requirement for directors

-Unless it's a bank or other authorised deposit-taking institution, it must also display:
+Unless your company is a bank or other authorised deposit-taking institution, it must also display:

 - its place of origin

-- at its registered office, the words ‘registered office’, and
+- at its registered office, the words ‘registered office’

-- notice of the limited liability of its members (only if the company’s name does not end in ‘Limited’ or ‘Ltd.'
+- notice of the limited liability of its members (if the company’s name does not end in ‘Limited’ or ‘Ltd’).

 Display your ARBN correctly

-Under the Corporations Act, the name and ARBN must appear on all the company's public documents.
+You must display your company’s name and ARBN on all public documents.
 This includes negotiable instruments published or signed in the jurisdiction.

-Unless the body is a bank or other deposit-taking institution, every public document and instrument must also include:
+Unless the company is a bank or other deposit-taking institution, every public document and instrument must also include:

-- notice of the limited liability of its members (only if the body's name does not end in ‘Limited’ or ‘Ltd.'
+- notice of the limited liability of its members if applicable (if the company’s name does not end in ‘Limited’ or ‘Ltd’).